-COMMONWEALTH OF INDEPENDENT STATES INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2013 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+COMMONWEALTH OF INDEPENDENT STATES

+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2014 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-IIPA recommends that the following five Commonwealth of Independent States (CIS) countries - Belarus, Kazakhstan, Tajikistan, Turkmenistan and Uzbekistan - should be placed on the Watch List for 2013.
-All but Kazakhstan were on the Watch List in 2012; Kazakhstan was not listed in 2012, and we believe it should be elevated to the Watch List for 2013.
-All five countries are failing to comply with existing copyright treaty or trade agreement bilateral and/or multilateral obligations to provide adequate and effective protection and enforcement.
-In each country report we specify the details of the deficiencies.
+IIPA recommends that the following five Commonwealth of Independent States (CIS) countries - Belarus, Kazakhstan, Tajikistan, Turkmenistan and Uzbekistan - be placed on the Watch List for 2014.
+Belarus, Tajikistan, Turkmenistan and Uzbekistan were on the Watch List in 2013; Kazakhstan was not listed in 2013.
+IIPA recommends that Kazakhstan should be elevated to the Watch List for 2014.

+All five countries are failing to comply with existing copyright treaty or bilateral and/or multilateral trade agreement obligations to provide adequate and effective protection and enforcement.
+In each country report we specify the details of the deficiencies, and recommend legal reforms and enforcement steps to improve the IPR regimes of each country.

 Each of the five countries, of course, has its own copyright laws, treaty accessions and ratifications, and bilateral trade agreement obligations with the United States, and its own variances in other issues.
-However, IIPA has combined the reports of these five countries into a single report because the overwhelming majority of issues in each country are based upon similar bilateral trade agreements (negotiated and signed separately) with the United States in the mid-1990s, and, they have similar legal reform and enforcement scenarios.
-The U.S. trade agreements conferred Normal Trade Relations (then known as "Most Favored Nation") on each country in exchange for a series of legal reforms, treaty accessions, and ratifications which have, to date, not been met.
+IIPA, however, combines the reports of these five countries into a single report because the overwhelming majority of issues in each country are based upon similar bilateral trade agreements (negotiated and signed separately) with the United States in the mid-1990s, and because of very similar recommended legal reforms and enforcement shortcomings.
+The mid-1990 U.S. trade agreements with each country conferred Normal Trade Relations (then known as "Most Favored Nation") on each country in exchange for a series of legal reforms, treaty accessions, and ratifications which have, to date, not been fully met.